OfficeChromatography/2LabsToGo-Eco/2LabsToGo-Eco-Firmware/README.md

 ## After firmware update
 After a firmware update, both PID tunings must be performed again to safe the settings in the firmware.<br>
-Consult the 2LabsToGo-Eco Assembly guide
+Consult the 2LabsToGo-Eco Assembly guide.